Cecil Pryor: Professional football

 Pryor was drafted in the fifth round of the 1970 NFL draft by the Green Bay Packers.
 He was cut by the Packers in early September 1970 before the opening of the 1970 NFL season.
 He also tried out with, and was cut by, the Philadelphia Eagles.

 In 1971, Pryor attended pre-season camp with the New York Giants, but he was cut by the team in August.
 He joined the Chicago Bears in 1972 and remained with the team through the pre-season.
 However, he was cut in early September 1972.

 In May 1973, he signed to play for the Montreal Alouettes in the Canadian Football League.
 He played for the Alouettes under head coach Marv Levy as part of the team's starting front four during the 1973 CFL season.
 He sustained a cheek injury in a game against Ottawa and was waived through the league and dropped in early September 1973.

 Pryor played with the Memphis Grizzlies of the World Football League during the 1974 and 1975 seasons.

-Later years
+Later life

 After retiring from football, Pryor returned to Ann Arbor to complete his degree.
 He operated a leasing equipment company for 10 years, building it into "one of the most successful minority-owned companies in the state."
 He entered the Ford Motor Company dealer training program in the 1990s and purchased a dealership in Jackson, Michigan.
 Pryor was a co-owner of Jackson Ford for over 10 years.
 He also served on the University of Michigan's Board in Control of Intercollegiate Athletics for 12 years.